nikos-glikis/ForthPwn/README.md

 The way that does that is to clean up the image using native java and some simple processing, and then to use google tesseract OCR library, to crack the cleaned up image.

 This has about 40% success.
+The program retries until the request succeeds.
+On successful run the whois information is printed in the console.

 How
 ===